-Once I’ve reached this point, I prepare much the same way I would for an interview, only with more structure.
+Once you reach this point, prepare much the same way you would for an interview, only with more structure.

-After I write my questions, I then run them by the subject.
-However, when ghostwriting, I put the questions into an outline under headings that will become H2s in the final piece.
+After you write your questions, run them by the subject.
+However, when ghostwriting, put the questions into an outline under headings that will become H2s in the final piece.

-I keep this document open while we’re talking.
-If we’ve built it together, my subject might have it on her screen as well.
-This becomes a sort of road map that we can each check as needed.
+In general, we'll both keep this document open while we’re talking and it becomes a sort of road map that we can each check as needed.

 When interviewing for a ghostwritten piece, try to feel more comfortable following tangents.
-A standard interview demands cogent, well-crafted questions, an interview for a ghostwritten piece can be more like a discussion.
+A standard interview demands cogent, well-crafted questions, but an interview for a ghostwritten piece can be more like a discussion.

-When I interview for ghostwriting, I will frequently jump in to ask for clarification or to push the discussion in a direction that feels essential, or keep us from running too long.
+When I interview for ghostwriting, I will frequently jump in to ask for clarification, push the discussion in a direction that feels essential, or keep us from running too long.